computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

 Let's return to our ``multiply`` function and revisit the impact of dynamic typing.
 In this case, we've defined a function that is intended to work with numbers.
-One of the nice things about Python is that, as defined, the function will also seamlessly work with floats:
+One of the nice things about Python is that, as defined, the function will also seamlessly work with floats as well as with the integers that we used in our initial examples:

 .. python-run::